ChristopherJoshy/KKNotesV2/README.md

 - Firebase for the backend
 - No frameworks, no bloat
 - Used Claude to generate Comments

---
-Set this up for our CS department at SJCET.
-Feel free to fork it if you want to make something similar for your class!
+**Set this up for our CS department at SJCET.
+Feel free to fork it if you want to make something similar for your class!**

 Made by [Christopher Joshy](https://github.com/ChristopherJoshy)